attack68/rateslib/docs/source/z_quantlib.rst

    }

-The next step is to define the interest rate swaps for bootstrapping using ql.SwapRateHelper:
+The next step is to define the *IRSs* for bootstrapping using `ql.SwapRateHelper`:

 .. code-block:: python